windmill-labs/windmilldocs/docs/openflow/index.md

 it is actual JavaScript (although a restricted JavaScript, for example, fetch is limited to getting secrets and variables), it is very flexible.

-One interesting pattern that this allows is that you can compose complex strings directly, so you could imagine composing your email body or SQL query using string interpolation and populating it with previous results.
+One interesting pattern that this allows is that you can **compose complex strings directly**, so you could imagine composing your email body or SQL query using string interpolation and populating it with previous results.
 The Windmill Editor makes it very easy to do so, using the properties picker: